-The Sandy Road and Cowshed entrance points should be used at registration:
+The Sandy Road entrance point should be used at registration.

-House Assemblies run every fortnight and are led by the DHT/PTG of each respective House.
+House Assemblies and Year Group Assemblies are timetabled each month and are led by the DHT/PTG of each respective House.
 They take place during Registration.

 - Arran Tuesday

 - Bute Wednesday

 - Cumbrae Thursday